 What Are Punitive Damages?

-Punitive damages may be awarded in addition to economic and non-economic damages in a personal injury case.
 There are three reasons justifying the imposition of punitive damages: (1) to punish the person for his deliberate and intentional misconduct; (2) to prevent or deter him or her from acting that way in the future; and (3) as an example to others that if they engage in similar conduct, they will have to pay a high price for it.
-(For this reason, punitive damages are sometimes called “exemplary damages.”)
+For the third reason, punitive damages are sometimes called “exemplary damages.”

 California law permits the recovery of punitive damages where there has been “oppression, fraud, or malice.”